-A little advice like the habits of societies and this look at several Firestone starts with a very interesting case of Alzheimer’s patient.
+A little advice like the habits of societies and this look at several Firestone starts with an exciting case of an Alzheimer’s patient.
 It is a disease in which the patient starts forgetting things.
 So the scientists started the research to find out about habits.
 That’s why the very first research people talking about habits was published.
-Since then, there have been several days or even weeks notice which talks about the benefits of eating habits.
+Since then, several days or weeks of notice have discussed the benefits of eating habits.

 6 Sparknotes From The Power Of Habit Book

-This article will learn 6 SparkNotes from ”The Power of Habit”.
+This article will learn 6 SparkNotes from “The Power of Habit.”
 He shares some priceless advice and knowledge about how habits work and change them.
-If you’re looking to have control over your habits to become a more productive and better person, then read this article to the end.
+If you want control over your habits to become a more productive and better person, read this article to the end.
 Let’s start!

 1. Understand the habit loop